-In the article on collation, co-authored with Adam Vázquez, we discuss what it means to collate, describe the full-text collations produced by the Canterbury Tales Project, and explain how collating in this manner presents multiple advantages over other approaches to the comparison of texts (Bordalejo and Vázquez 2020).
-We do not go into detail about what to do after the collation leads to variant identification.
-Here I describe the methods we use for researching the data obtained from our collation process and their uses within the framework of our project with the goal of producing the type of stemmatological research in which we focus.
-I describe in detail how we generate NEXUS files for use with phylogenetic analysis, the methods of phylogenetic inference, and the settings we regularly use for our research.
-I discuss how the combination of phylogenetic analysis and our specialized database, VBase, are core tools for our understanding of textual transmission.
-Finally, I conclude the article with examples of our apparatus and how they link to the stemmata, demonstrating that our research implies thousands of minute decisions, each of which carries its own weight on the final product.
+the article on collation, co-authored with Adam Vázquez discusses what it means to collate, describes the full-text collations produced by the Canterbury Tales Project, and explains how collating in this manner presents multiple advantages over other approaches to the comparison of texts (Bordalejo and Vázquez 2020).
+It does not go into detail about what to do after the collation leads to variant identification.
+In this piece, I describe the methods the Canterbury Tales Project employs for researching the data obtained from the collation process and their uses within the framework of our project with the goal of producing the type of stemmatological research in which we focus.
+I describe in detail how to generate NEXUS files for use with phylogenetic analysis, the methods of phylogenetic inference, and the settings used for the project's research.
+I discuss how the combination of phylogenetic analysis and the specialized database, VBase, are core tools for understanding textual transmission.
+Finally, I conclude the article with examples of the apparatus and how they link to the stemmata, demonstrating that this research implies thousands of minute decisions, each of which carries its own weight on the final product.